citizenlabsgr/elections-api/README.md

 }
 ```

 Using either of these pieces of information, you can fetch the details of your specific ballot.

+#### Voting Locations

-The response also includes the districts your address is located in as well as your polling location:
+The registrations payload also includes your polling location:

 ```
 "polling_location": [